nephila/django-meta/docs/views.rst

 Meta.url
 ~~~~~~~~~~~~~

-Setting the url behaves differently depending on whether you are passsing a
+Setting the url behaves differently depending on whether you are passing a
 path or a full URL.
 If your URL starts with ``'http'``, it will be used
 verbatim (not that the actual validity of the url is not checked so
 ``'httpfoo'`` will be considered a valid URL).
 If you use an absolute or